Mocha Java Smoothie

 2 cups unsweetened Coconut Milk

-1 tablespoon raw Date Syrup for added sweetness (can use 2 pitted dates)
+1 tablespoon Raw Date Syrup (or 2 pitted dates) for added sweetness (optional)

-Can add frozen coffee ice cubes to make like Frappuccino!
+Can add frozen coffee ice cubes to make it like Frappuccino!

-1. Mix ingredients together in food processor or blender.
+1. Mix ingredients together in a food processor or blender.

 2. Blend till smooth.

 (1) Hernán, Miguel A., et al. “A Meta‐Analysis of Coffee Drinking, Cigarette Smoking, and the Risk of Parkinson’s Disease.”
 Wiley Online Library, John Wiley & Sons, Ltd, 29 May 2002, onlinelibrary.wiley.com/doi/abs/10.1002/ana.10277.